 Overhead Storage Solutions

 Make use of overhead storage for lesser-used items, keeping them out of the way but easily accessible.
-This little trick has kept my workspace tidy and efficient.
+This little trick has kept my workspace tidy and efficient, and it pairs perfectly with other DIY garage storage ideas.

 Centralized Tool Zones